Kansas City Child Custody Lawyers

 If paternity is not acknowledged or admitted, unwed fathers and mothers will generally need to bring a paternity suit to establish paternity.
 Evidence may be presented to demonstrate a father-child relationship and biological connection.
 Once paternity is established, the court will then determine custody matters.

 Can a mother keep the child away from the father?
+Can a father take a child away from the mother?

 Our Locations